 COVID-19: Woman, son test positive in Gautam Buddh Nagar; total cases 8

 A man, who recently returned from Denmark, and his mother tested positive for coronavirus in Greater Noida (West) on Sunday, taking the number of identified COVID-19 cases in Gautam Buddh Nagar to eight, officials said.
-The mother and son, residents of Sector 2 in Greater Noida (West), also known as Noida Extension, were quarantined at the Government Institute of Medical Sciences (GIMS), while two of their family members were in home isolation, they added.
+The 37-year-old and his mother, residents of Sector 2 in Greater Noida (West), also known as Noida Extension, were quarantined at the Government Institute of Medical Sciences (GIMS), while two of their family members were in home isolation, they added.

 "The 31-year-old man in Alpha 1 had returned from Dubai.
 He was tested on March 18 and the results came on Saturday evening, which turned out to be positive.
 He has been admitted to GIMS," Bhargava said.
-The Supertech Capetown resident, who tested positive, had returned from Europe, he added.
+The Supertech Capetown resident had returned from Europe, he added.

+District Magistrate B N Singh said Supertech Capetown society and Sector Alpha 1 have been locked down for 48 hours for sanitation work.
+Entry and exit has been banned there except for emergency situations, he added.
+So far, 297 samples have been sent for coronavirus test.
+Out of these, eight people have tested positive, 221 negative, while result for 69 was awaited, according to the health department.
+A total 1,675 people were under surveillance, while 134 isolated/quarantined in hospitals in Gautam Buddh Nagar, it added.

 Earlier, four Noida residents from sectors 41, 74, 78, 100 and one Delhi-based man had tested positive for coronavirus in Gautam Buddh Nagar, the officials said.
 People can use helpline numbers 807662361, 6396776904 (health department) and 0120-2569901 (administration) round-the-clock to get their queries related to COVID-19 answered, they added.